jenpaulhus/breuer-modified/README.md

-# Magma code to find generating vectors for group actions
+# Magma code to find generating vectors for groups acting on Riemann surfaces
 This repository will host Magma code used to determine generating vectors given a group and signature.

 The original GAP code this code is based on has the following copyright: